styly-dev/STYLY-Spatial-Layer-Plugin/README.md

 Built file will be created as `yyyyMMddHHmmss.styly` in `_Output` directory in your project.
 ![Output file](https://github.com/styly-dev/PolySpatial_VisualScriptingNodes/assets/387880/555c708b-787c-48a6-ba93-13c168643f44)

-STYLY for VisionOS webpage will be opened in a browser.
+STYLY for visionOS webpage will be opened in a browser.
 Login with your STYLY account.

 Upload your built contents (.styly file) with its title, description and display type.
 * Bounded: Your contents will be displayed in 1m x 1m x 1m size.
 Contents can be displayed with other apps.